franciscorichter/emphasis/README.md

-# EMPHASIS: Expectation Maximization on PHylogenetic Analysis with Simulations and Importance Sampling.
+# EMPHASIS: Evolutionary Modeling on PHylogenetic Analysis with Simulations and Importance Sampling.

-This package provides the code to apply the emphasis framework for study of species diversification processes.
+This package provides the code to perform statistical inference on phylogenetic trees.

 ### Installation.